salesforce/pomgen/README.md

  - Generating pom.xml files for jars built built by Bazel's ```java_library``` rule
  - Uploading the pom.xmls and jars to a Maven Artifact Repository such as Nexus (or installing them into the local Maven Repository at ~/.m2/repository)

+:octocat: Please do us a huge favor.
+If you think this project could be useful for you, now or in the future, please hit the **Star** button at the top.
+That helps us advocate for more resources on this project.
+Thanks!

 ## Setup

  - For each Maven Artifact producing Bazel Package, a [BUILD.pom](examples/hello-world/healthyfoods/fruit-api/MVN-INF/BUILD.pom) file defines Maven specific metadata